GrekkoGIS/grekko/README.md

 Brain dump of otherwise stuff to add:
 - gRPC & REST
+- caching/memoization
+- various methods of execution
-- caching
+- gitops & firecracker
-- async workflow
+- space datasets
+- 3d navigation (like googl earth, but using foss datasets)
-- finish swagger
+- routing(real routing)
-- deploy
+- using distance matricess
+- using osm for geocoding
-- gitops
+- io_uring
+- http/2 support(depends on grpc)
-- firecracker
+- event driven
+- can also work with elixir to delegate threads
+- auth work with frontend
-- space
+-

 Add creds to libraries, data stuff